ammrat13/google-translate-anime/README.md

 # google-translate-anime
 A script that automatically translates anime with Google Translate.
 Right now it only generates subtitles.
 Dubbing capability may be added in the future.
-Files that are too large to be uploaded have been replaces by a file named `$REPLACEDFILENAME.reference` that contains a description of where to obtain the file.
+Files that are too large to be uploaded have been replaced by a file named `$REPLACEDFILENAME.reference` that contains a description of where to obtain the file.

 # Requirements
 This script was developed on a Linux system and works best on Linux.
 The commands this script requires to run are: